 - Heavy cream - Necessary to create the light and fluffy whipped texture of this frosting.

-How to prevent dry cake
+How to make strawberry filled cake

 Cake assembly